SamirFarhat17/bufferpool-manager/README.md

 ```bash
 ./buffermanager -h
 ```
 These are the following parameters of the bufferpool.
-Further explanation on them can be found above.
+Further explanation on them can be found above or refer back to the report.
 ```bash
 int buffer_size_in_pages;	// b
 int disk_size_in_pages;   	// n